DaRealFreak/ajax_pagination/README.md

 ## Features
 - only the related content element is rendered resulting in no performance problems
-- contrary to its name the extension uses XHRequests and does not require jQuery
+- lightweight, it doesn't require any additional libraries to work
 - option to manipulate the browser history with an additional option
 - if JavaScript is disabled the pagination will still work normally